Mazda Familia: Third generation (FA3 series 2; 1973)

-Fourth generation (FA4; 1977–1980)
+Fourth generation (FA4; 1977)

 The Familia AP (323 in most of the world, GLC for "Great Little Car" in North America) debuted in January 1977 as a rear-wheel-drive subcompact, replacing both the Grand Familia (818) and the preceding Familia (1000/1300).
 There was a choice of hatchbacks and station wagon bodies, both available with a three- or five-door bodystyle.
 The station wagon version was a bit later, first being introduced in June 1978, which also meant that the commercial versions based on the 1970 Familia could finally be retired.
 Three Mazda engines were available, the 985 cc PC, 1,272 cc TC, and the 1415 cc UC (introduced in March 1978).
-The 1.0-liter unit was only made for export markets.
+The 1.0-litre unit was only made for export markets.
 The new Familia shared many parts with the older Mazda Grand Familia.
 This was the first appearance of the 323 name, for export markets only.

-The Familia AP was marketed to a new kind of youthful Japanese consumer, and sold very well at home as well as abroad.
+The Familia AP was marketed to a new kind of consumer, the Japanese youth, and sold well at home as well as abroad.
 Nonetheless, the cars traditional rear-wheel-drive underpinnings limited interior space and betrayed themselves in having a very narrow track when compared to the body.
 The FA4 was somewhat of an interim solution while Mazda worked on a front-wheel-drive car, but still managed to sell around 890,000 examples in its three full years of production.

 In June 1979, the 323/Familia underwent a facelift, replacing the previous round headlights with rectangular units which were designed as a single unit along with the grille.
 The new style was in line with that of the recently released Mazda Capella/626 (CB).
 Other minor differences occurred along with the facelift.

 The range was replaced in 1980, however, the station wagon models continued in production until 1986.

 The FA4-series Familia/323 was available in several body variants: